 You can ask a question by adding a note under any post on this blog.
 I will see it and respond.

-I explore the implications of technology on American residential construction from the Revolution to World War I, and the ways in which the Industrial Revolution changed architectural design.
-My research includes the use of Practical Geometry in design and layout and the ways in which design norms changed with technology.
+I explore the implications of technology on American residential construction from the Revolution to World War I, and the ways in which the Industrial Revolution changed architectural design - heating systems, for example.
+Recently my research has focused on Practical Geometry in design and layout.